Skip to main content

 Iceland's south coast stretches from the Reykjanes peninsula in the west all the way to East Iceland.
 At just a 1–1.5 hour drive away, the western end of the south coast is closest to Reykjavík.
 From the Icelandic capital, you can follow the Ring Road (Route 1) along the coastline.

 Being so close to the capital makes it the ideal region to explore on a multi-day tour from Reykjavík.
 You can discover top attractions on the south coast by day before returning to your home base in the city for the evening.
+You'll find lots of them in this guide to the best things to see and do near Reykjavík.

 You can drive the south coast in a day without stopping, but that’s no way to experience Iceland!